Good Shepherd Colubarium

 Yes.
 The website will be a living document that will be updated to address questions about the columbarium, its purpose, how to acquire a niche and many other bits of information.
-A Right of Inurnment certificate may be downloaded as well as other documents such as the bylaws.
+A Rite of Inurnment certificate may be downloaded as well as other documents such as the bylaws.

 How will the niches be marked?

 Each niche will provide the person's legal name and dates of birth and death.
 These will be inscribed in a uniform size on the face of the limestone faceplate covering the niche, at the time of inurnment.
 The church office will order the inscription prior to the inurnment.